 Perhaps the areas where prostitution is most visible is on the roads leading to border towns such as Cheb and Dubi, where scores of women can be seen lining the streets clad in skimpy outfits, even during the cold winters.
 Although it is a torrid life for these women, the government has done very little to counter the problem.

 The main problem for governments is that they will face the wrath of organized crime should they place regulation on the industry.
-They are also worried about the political ramifications of targeting this area of society, even though they are under immense pressure from international agencies to do so.
+They are also worried about the political ramifications of targeting this area of society, even though international agencies are under immense pressure to do so.